These Tried-and-True OC Classics Never Go out of Style

 Must Order: Rajas Tamale

 A true neighborhood treasure, Sariñana’s Restaurant has been a beloved part of Santa Ana’s food scene for over 80 years.
-Founded in 1939 by Juan and Felipa Sariñana, who brought their culinary roots from Durango, Mexico, this cozy, family-owned spot continues to serve the same flavorful dishes that have drawn loyal regulars for generations.
-The aroma of simmering soups and sizzling tortillas greets you the moment you walk through the door, accompanied by the friendly hum of conversation and the colorful swirl of fresh aguas frescas.
+Founded by Juan and Felipa Sariñana, who brought their culinary roots from Durango, Mexico, this spot continues to serve the same flavorful dishes that have drawn loyal regulars for generations.
+The aroma of simmering soups and sizzling tortillas greets you the moment you step inside, accompanied by the hum of conversation and the colorful swirl of aguas frescas.
 Popular picks include the rich pozole, crispy taquitos and the Rajas Tamale with green chile and cheese.

 Location: Santa Ana